 The first week of uni was scary to say the least and I was like a deer in headlights, but I loved it.
 The Osteopathic philosophy of looking at how the whole body moves rather than just a small, localised area made soooooo much more sense to me.
 I was hooked and I still love what I do to this day.

-Have you had any serious injuries?
+Vaughan, have you had any serious injuries?

 I have been lucky in my career and have avoided serious injuries.
 I absolutely believe it was because I was never quick or daring enough to be injured.
 I managed to play a season of under 18’s football with a few broken ribs and I have strained my right quad more times than I would like to remember.